-Responsibility: The Academic Grievance & Academic Dishonesty Board has the ultimate authority in academic matters.
+Responsibility: The Academic Grievance and Academic Dishonesty Board has the ultimate authority in academic matters.
 No further appellate provision will be available at Boise State University.
+(See Administrative Handbook Policy 4101-D.)

-Purpose: To establish a procedure to maintain high academic standards and performance and to protect objectivity and fairness in assigning, administering, and evaluating student performance in all matters of grievance pertaining to academic conduct, instructional procedure, or testing.
+Purpose: To establish a procedure to maintain high academic standards and performance and to protect objectivity and fairness in assigning, administering and evaluating student performance in all matters of grievance pertaining to academic conduct, instructional procedure or testing.

-A. Procedure: Academic Grievances In order to obtain a hearing by the Academic Grievance & Academic Dishonesty Board, the plaintiff should:
+A. Procedure: Academic Grievances

+In order to obtain a hearing by the Academic Grievance and Academic Dishonesty Board, the plaintiff should:

-- 1. Present the grievance to the concerned faculty member first, then to the department head if no solution is reached, and finally to the dean or his/her designee of the college if the grievance is not resolved in steps 1 and 2. - 2.
-If the problem is not resolved after contacting the faculty member, department head, dean or his/her designee of the college, then present the grievance to the ASBSU Vice President. - 3.
-Once the ASBSU Vice President has accepted the complaint, the plaintiff is required to file a Grievance Complaint Form. - 4.
-After the Grievance Complaint Form is returned, the ASBSU Vice President notifies the defendant of the complaint and requests him/her to respond on the Academic Defendant(s) Form. - 5.
-When the form is completed and filed, the ASBSU Vice President shall establish the time, place, and date of the hearing. - B. Procedure: Academic Dishonesty - 1.
-If an instructor wishes to have a cheating or plagiarism offense referred for University action, he/she will confer with the department head.
+1. Present the grievance to the concerned faculty member first, then to the department head if no solution is reached, and finally to the dean or his/ her designee of the college if the grievance is not resolved in steps 1 and 2.

+2. If the problem is not resolved after contacting the faculty member, department head, dean or his/her designee of the college, then present the grievance to the ASBSU Vice President.

+3. Once the ASBSU Vice President has accepted the complaint, the plaintiff is required to file a Grievance Complaint Form.

+4. After the Grievance Complaint Form is returned, the ASBSU Vice President notifies the defendant of the complaint and requests him/her to respond on the Academic Respondence Form.

+5. When the form is completed and filed, the ASBSU Vice President shall establish the time, place and date of the hearing.

+B. Procedure: Academic Dishonesty

+1. If an instructor wishes to have a cheating or plagiarism offense referred for University action, s/he will confer with the department head.

-2. If the department head concurs that the incident should be referred for additional action beyond failing the student in the course, the case will be referred to the dean or his/her designee of the college in which the student is majoring. - 3.
-The dean or his/her designee of the college will appoint a special hearing board consisting of three faculty and three students with the dean or his/her designee as chairman. - 4.
-In such a hearing, University judicial procedures will be utilized as outlined in BSU Administrative Policy 4100-D and the Student Handbook. - 5.
-The Academic Grievance & Academic Dishonesty Board will be the final hearing board in the event of an appeal.
+2. If the department head concurs that the incident should be referred for additional action beyond failing the student in the course, the case will be referred to the dean or his/her designee of the college in which the student is majoring.

+3. The dean or his/her designee of the college will appoint a special hearing board consisting of three faculty and three students with the dean or his/her designee as chair.

+In such a hearing, University judicial procedures will be utilized as outlined in BSU Administrative Policy 4100-D and the Student Handbook.

+5. The Academic Grievance & Aca-

+demic Dishonesty Board will be the final hearing board in the event of an appeal.

-- C. The Board is empowered to mandate or recommend changes relating to student grades and behavior and to recommend changes relating to academic conduct, instructional procedure, and testing. - D. Recommendations regarding the student will be referred to the Vice President for Student Affairs.
-Recommendations regarding faculty members will be referred to the Executive Vice President.
+C. The Board is empowered to mandate or recommend changes relating to student grades and behavior and to uphold or recommend sanctions relating to academic conduct, instructional procedure, and testing.

+D. Mandates and recommendations regarding the student will be referred to the Vice President for Student Affairs for implementation.
+Mandates and recommendations regarding faculty members will be referred to the Executive Vice President for implementation.

-The Academic Grievance & Academic Dishonesty Board's Membership consists of seven (7) Student Senators, with an attempt being made to select one from each College or School of the University: Seven (7) Faculty members appointed by the Chairman of the Faculty Senate, one from each College or School: and one (1) representative from the Division of Student Affairs appointed by the Vice President for Student Affairs.
-The ASBSU Vice President shall serve as Chairman of the Board and shall vote only in the case of a tie.
+The Academic Grievance and Academic Dishonesty Board's Membership consists of seven (7) Student Senators, with an attempt being made to select one from each college or school of the University; seven (7) faculty members appointed by the Chairperson of the Faculty Senate, one from each college or school and one (1) representative from the Division of Student Affairs appointed by the Vice President for Student Affairs.
+The ASBSU Vice President shall serve as Chair of the Board and shall vote only in the case of a tie.
 All other members have equal voting privileges.